Communication Critical to Aviation Safety Managers Role

 - Reinforces the fact that the aviation safety managers are sincere about safety performance and improvement.

 Often, managers fear to be too specific because they are worried it gives the impression of “lording over” employees or being hyper-critical.
 If done in excess, this is certainly true.
-But when I say that aviation safety managers should be specific in their communication, it is simply the difference between, for example, “You don’t seem very involved in the program lately,” and “You haven’t reported any safety concerns in the past 3 months.”
+But when I say that aviation safety managers should be specific in their communication, it is simply the difference between, for example, “You don’t seem very involved in the SMS lately,” and “You haven’t reported any safety concerns in the past 3 months.”

 Once again, planning carefully ahead of time before such communications can greatly improve a safety manager’s ability to be specific when communicating concerns or praise.